-Sugary, carbonated drinks like soda contribute to bloating.
+Sugary, carbonated drinks like Coke contribute to bloating.
 Stick to water instead.
 Upping your water intake will actually ease water retention and bloating.
 Just make sure it's not sparkling water.

 Another culprit in the bloating game?
 High-sodium foods.
 Processed foods are the biggest source of sodium in your diet.
-Avoid anything that comes in a package, and you'll keep salt intake down and your belly bloat, too.
+Avoid anything that comes in a plastic package and you'll keep salt intake down and your belly bloat, too.

 Cut back on foods containing trans-fats, which elevate estrogen levels, to reduce pain during your period.
-That means fried foods are out.
+That means fried foods are best avoided.
 Also, avoid anything with hydrogenated vegetable oil on the ingredient list.

 Kidney beans, black-eyed peas, chickpeas, and all legumes cause bloating.
-Keep them off your plate to keep discomfort to a minimum.
+Keep them off your plate until after your period to keep discomfort to a minimum.

 High-fat foods have a strong affect on hormone activity in the body.
 Like trans fats, saturated fats can contribute to period pain and inflammation.
 Avoid heavy meats and dairy to keep your fat intake down, which also regulates estrogen levels.

-When the sweets cravings hit, reach for a piece of fruit.
+When the sweet cravings hit, reach for a piece of fruit.
 Whole fruits provide all the nutrients you need to combat weakness and fatigue.
-Plus, the natural sugars in fruits like watermelon, plums, figs, and berries help alleviate bloating.
+Plus, the natural sugars in fruits like watermelon, plums, figs and berries help alleviate bloating.

 Salmon is the answer to all of your period cramp woes.
 It's rich in omega-3 fatty acids, which work to relax your muscles, relieving pain.
 You can also get your omega-3s from walnuts, avocado, pumpkin, and flax seeds.

 Dark chocolate is a good source of magnesium, which not only tempers moods swings, but also helps regulate serotonin—the happy hormone.
 To get the serotonin boost, stick with chocolate that's 60% cacao or higher.
-Try one of our favourites Green & Black's Organic Dark Chocolate 85 Percent Cocoa Pack of 5 (£8)
+Try one of our favourites, Green & Black's Organic Dark Chocolate (£8). ■